adRise/update-pr-branch/README.md

 # PR Auto Updator Action

 This Github action is designed to work with the Github `auto-merge` feature.
-The action will try to update the branch of the newest open PR that matches the below conditons
+The action will try to update the branch of the newest open PR that matches the below conditions
 - The PR has the auto-merge option enabled
 - The PR has 2 approvals and no changes-requested review
 - The PR has all checks passed